bridging the gap between art and science.

 Student Eligibility

-• Faculty can be from any major but special consideration will be given to faculty who teach art or humanities subjects such as but not limited to art, literature, graphic design, music, poetry, creative writing, film or television production, immersive media, journalism, women’s studies, or gender studies.
+Educators can be from any discipline but special consideration will be given to educators who teach art or humanities subjects such as but not limited to art, literature, graphic design, music, poetry, creative writing, film or television production, immersive media, journalism, women’s studies, or gender studies

 Million Dollar Teacher Project Partnership!